ikerperez12/GPT_CMD/README.md

 - Search messages in the current session
 - Export history to a Markdown file
 - Optional batch mode loading questions from a text file
+- Send an image from the clipboard directly to ChatGPT

 ## Usage